 down the esophagus and into the stomach).

 If the person is unconscious (or nearly so), an endotracheal intubation (a procedure in which a tube is inserted through the mouth down into the trachea) may be necessary.
-This will allow
+This allows

-oxygen to be delivered and will help protect the airway and lungs from gastric content.
-This will minimize the risk of the person vomiting and choking.
+oxygen to be delivered and helps protect the airway and lungs from gastric content,

 Activated charcoal is usually given by a doctor.
 It is not a substance to be used at home.
 Doctors determine the dose or amount of charcoal to give based on the